Vencord/venmic/README.md

   The setting `only_default_speakers` is optional and will default to `true`.
   When enabled it will prevent linking against nodes that don't play to the default speaker.

+  The setting `ignore_input_media` is optional and will default to `true`.
+  When enabled it will prevent linking against nodes have a "Input" media-class.

   The setting `workaround` is also optional and will default to an empty array.
   When set, venmic will redirect the first node that matches all of the specified properties to itself.